 Inter-branch transfers

-Move stock between locations with a full paper trail — who sent it, when, how much was received, and whether there was any variance.
-No more phone calls to figure out where something is.
+Move stock between locations with a proper record — who sent it, when, how much arrived, and whether anything was short.
+No more phone calls trying to figure out where something went.

 Credit limit enforcement